Teaching

 Contents of the courses

-• Linear optimization
+• Linear programming

 Linear optimization deals with the optimization of linear functions over sets described by linear inequalities and is one of the oldest and most developed subfields of mathematical optimization.
 Many practical problems, for example in the planning of traffic or communication networks, production planning or commodity transport, can be formulated as so-called linear programs.
 Due to its long history, linear optimization has laid the foundation for various central concepts in mathematical optimization.
 These include duality theory and the importance of convexity.